 Want to make something special for the one you love?
-These Brownie Truffles are vegan and they can also be made gluten free too.
-They are the perfect indulgent for someone that is typically hard to shop for.
+These Vegan Brownie Truffles are amazing, and you can even make them gluten free too.
+They are the perfect indulgence for someone that is typically hard to shop for.
 They are so easy to make, and taste delicious!
 Make them a couple days ahead and store in the fridge.

-For the topping, I used three different kinds of pink sprinkles, and they are all gluten free and free of artificial colors and dyes.
-The hot pink sprinkles are from India Tree's Nature's Colors Line, find here.
-The heart sprinkles are from Color Kitchen Foods, find here.
-The pastel pink sprinkles are from Ticings, find here.
-But, the Ticings Sprinkles are not vegan, so just keep that in mind if you are baking for a true vegan, stick to Color Kitchen and India Tree - I just had to use them because I love the color!
+For the topping, I used different kinds of pink sprinkles, and they are all gluten free and free of artificial colors and dyes.
+The hot pink sprinkles are from India Tree's Nature's Colors line, find here.
+The heart sprinkles are also from India Tree's Nature's Colors line, find here.

 Vegan Brownie Truffles

 284 grams (1 1/4 cups) organic cane sugar

 57 grams (1/2 cup plus 3 tablespoons) organic Dutch cocoa powder

 57 grams (1/2 cup) organic dark chocolate chunks (or finely chopped dark chocolate bar)

 255 grams (2 cups) organic all purpose flour

 3/4 teaspoon baking powder

 1/2 teaspoon fine sea salt